^

 • frequent diarrhea;

-• B12-deficiency anemia;
+• B12 deficiency anemia;

 • rash on the skin;

-• lowering of blood glucose level.
+• lowering blood glucose levels.

 Overdose